Bagisto, is an open source eCommerce platform built on Laravel. It is designed to be flexible, strong, and ready to support growing businesses.

 This structured approach allows Elasticsearch to efficiently manage and retrieve product information.

-When a user searches in Bagisto, Elasticsearch analyzes indexed data and retrieves relevant results.
-Its powerful algorithms ensure fast, accurate searches, enhancing the user experience.
+When a user searches in Bagisto, Elasticsearch scans indexed data to deliver fast, accurate results, improving search speed and enhancing the overall user experience.

-To enhance Bagisto’s performance, the following indexers play a crucial role:
+To enhance Bagisto performance, the following indexers play a crucial role:

 -